druidfi/guidelines/docs/security_updates.md

 Check the correct Drupal version release notes, check what has been updated and proceed according to instructions.

-### When you need to update to the latest current Drupal version with composer
+### When you need to update to the latest patch version of core with composer

 This happens when you for example need to update the core from version 9.4.10 to 9.4.12